-USHRN National Human Rights to Water and Sanitation Coalition
+USHRN National Coaltion on the Human Rights to Water and Sanitation

 The US Human Rights Network (USHRN) convenes a national coalition, comprised of over 130 groups and individuals working on the human rights to water and sanitation throughout the United States.
 The coalition on the human rights to water and sanitation was formed in February 2015, following several key national convenings of people struggling with similar violations of the human rights to water and sanitation.
 We have come together to facilitate joint organizing and advocacy and share knowledge to create change.

 The coalition includes national, local, grassroots, and faith-based organizations, as well as educational institutions and law schools.
 The members of the coalition and the issues they represent span across urban, rural, and indigenous communities from California to Baltimore and everywhere in between.
 The coalition includes grassroots activists and directly impacted people as well as lawyers and experts on water policy, utilities, legislation, and human rights.